abinit/abinit/doc/topics/_GW.md

 at the expense of numerical precision, by compiling ABINIT with the option enable_gw_dpc=“no" in the *.ac9 file.

+The GW 1-body reduced density matrix (1RDM) from the linearized Dyson equation can be computed, and when used self-consistently with the Galitskii-Migdal correlation, provides an approximation the self-consistent GW total energy.

 ## Related Input Variables

 {{ related_variables }}